New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: The Belle binned results in the light of lattice data

 \subsection{SM fit of the Belle data with the new lattice data}

-\comm{Next, we will perform the fit including the new lattice data given in Section~\ref{sec:lattice}.
+{Next, we will perform the fit including the new lattice data given in Section~\ref{sec:lattice}.
 The new $\chi^2$ to minimise is the sum of Eq.(\ref{eq:chi2lattice}) and Eq.(\ref{eq:chi2belle}), i.e.

 Now, we can determine both the form factor parameters $\vec{a}_{\rm BGL}$ and $|V_{cb}|$.
-It is important to mention that in this case, we also have to generate the MC sample for the lattice data, by fluctuating them within their error, to perform the fit.
+It is important to mention that in this case, we also have to generate the MC sample for the lattice data, by fluctuating them \cn{according to their covariance matrix}, to perform the fit.
 The obtained fit results are given in Table~\ref{table:bellelatticeff}.
 Using the BGL parameters, we draw the $w$ dependence of the form factors, $f, g, F_1$ and $F_2$ (without prior) in Figs.~\ref{fig:bellelatticeff_jlqcd} and~\ref{fig:bellelatticeff_fm}.
-We observe that the obtained bounds on $f$, and especially on $g$ form factors becomes very narrow in whole region of $w$, as compared to Figs.~\ref{fig:latticeff} and ~\ref{fig:latticeffprior}.
-This seems to come from the fact that the Belle data constrains these parameters in the middle range of $w$ as seen in Fig.~\ref{fig:belleff}.
-Together with the lattice data constraint in the lower $w$ region, these two form factors become well constrained in the whole range of $w$.}
+We observe that the obtained bounds on $f$, and especially on $g$ form factors becomes very narrow in the whole region of $w$, as compared to Figs.~\ref{fig:latticeff} and ~\ref{fig:latticeffprior}.
+This comes from the fact that the Belle data constrains these parameters in the middle range of $w$ as seen in Fig.~\ref{fig:belleff}, while the lattice data constrain them in the lower $w$ region.
+As a result these two form factors become well constrained in the whole range of $w$.}

-\comm{Concerning $|V_{cb}|$, with the $\eta_{\rm EW}=1.0066$, we find
+{Concerning $|V_{cb}|$, with the $\eta_{\rm EW}=1.0066$, we find

-As expected, the $|V_{cb}|$ is strongly correlated to the value of $a^f_0$, which is depicted in Fig.~\ref{fig:bellelatticecorr}. }
+As expected, the $|V_{cb}|$ is strongly correlated to the value of $a^f_0$, as depicted in Fig.~\ref{fig:bellelatticecorr}. }